tanvn/fp-in-scala/exercises/src/chapter10/excercise-6.md

- The below 2 functions are taken from the
+ The below 2 functions are taken from the answers of the book Here is the memo how foldRight can be built from foldMap

 ```
 def foldMap[A, B](as: List[A], m: Monoid[B])(f: A => B): B =